Adeno-associated Virus (AAV) Vectors

 - In vivo genome editing efficiency and functional evaluation

-With the high quality AAV vector products, WuXi Biology conducts the following research services to help our clients on target validation, gene function screen, animal model development and therapeutic studies under different disease conditions.
+With high quality AAV vector products, WuXi Biology conducts the following research services to help our clients with target validation, gene function screening, animal model development, and therapeutic studies under different disease conditions:

 Target validation in multiple animal disease models: